Krexitt/Epilepsy-Test/README.md

 # Epilepsy-Test
-Don't open this if u know got epilepsy bruh
+Don't open this if you know you got epilepsy bruh